galaxy-iuc/parsec/docs/commands/datasets.rst

                               If this argument is False, file_path is assumed to contain the full file path including the filename.
                               [default: True]
+      --wait_for_completion   If this argument is True, this method call will block until the dataset is ready.
+If the dataset state becomes invalid, a DatasetStateException will be
+                              thrown.
-      --maxwait FLOAT         Total time (in seconds) to wait for the dataset state to become terminal.
-If the dataset state is not terminal within this time, a
-                              ``DatasetTimeoutException`` will be thrown.  [default:
+      --maxwait FLOAT         Time (in seconds) to wait for dataset to complete.
+If the dataset state is not complete within this time, a DatasetTimeoutException will be thrown.  [default:
                               12000]
       -h, --help              Show this message and exit.